 The $611 million increase in formula and categorical aid is compliant with the state aid growth cap tied to personal income growth adopted two years ago (3 percent this year).
 Above the cap the budget calls for an additional $203 million for “fiscal stabilization,” although the legislation does not define the term and indicates only that the distribution of the funds would be determined in the course of adopting the budget, and $75 million in new competitive grant programs.
 The new grants would fund the recommendations of the New NY Education Reform Commission including $25 million for full-day pre-kindergarten, $20 million for extended learning time, $15 million for community schools, $11 million to reward high performing teachers, and $4 million for early college high school programs.

 Most of the $611 million increase, $550 million, would be allocated through school aid formulas for foundation and expense-driven categorical aids; $10 million would be available for a small number of specific types of aid such as teacher recruitment, and $50 million would be allocated to fully fund competitive grant programs for performance improvement and managerial efficiency that began in prior years.
-The interactive map below shows the proposed formula-based per pupil school aid increase for each school district.
-Click on a school district to see the proposed per pupil increase.

 By Elizabeth Lynam